yougotsam/AIstudios/firebase-studio-build-guide.md

 }
 ```

+## End Goal & Next Steps

 Use these blocks and tips as a starting point for building the ZeebsOS homepage in Firebase Studio.
+The end goal is a polished, responsive landing page that reflects your brand.
+After assembling the sections:

+1. Preview the page in Firebase Studio and adjust copy, imagery, or animations as needed.
+2. Connect the project to Firebase Hosting or your existing site.
+3. Publish when everything renders and behaves as expected.

-They can be adapted or extended to fit your specific design and functionality needs.
+You can adapt or extend these examples to fit specific design and functionality requirements.